Tony Gwynn

 A contact hitter, Gwynn frequently hit the ball to the opposite field.
 After first meeting Hall of Famer Ted Williams in 1992, Gwynn modified his hitting approach and became more adept at pulling the ball and using the entire field, as well as hitting for more power.
 In his early career years, he was also a threat to steal bases.
 In an era before MLB teams used video for scouting, Gwynn pioneered the practice of recording and studying video to improve his hitting, for which he received the nickname "Captain Video".
 Widely considered the greatest player in Padres history, Gwynn regularly accepted less money to remain with the small-market team; he became a civic icon for the city of San Diego.

 During his later playing years and throughout retirement, Gwynn was an outspoken critic of performance-enhancing drugs in baseball.
 After he retired from playing, the Padres retired his No. 19 in 2004.
 Gwynn became the head baseball coach at his alma mater university and also spent time as a baseball analyst.
 Gwynn developed a decades-long addiction to smokeless tobacco as a young adult, and was diagnosed with salivary gland cancer in 2010; Gwynn died of the cancer in 2014 at the age of 54.
 His death increased awareness regarding tobacco usage in MLB, leading to the 2016 league-wide ban on the substance for new players.

 Early life and family

 Family background

 Gwynn was born in Los Angeles, California, to Charles and Vendella Gwynn, who originated from Gallatin, Tennessee.
-Charles excelled at sports, preferring football and baseball which he played in high school, and was also very passionate about history and politics; he spent the majority of his young adulthood in the 1950s serving for the U.S. Army.
+Charles excelled at sports, preferring football and baseball which he played in high school, and was also very passionate about history and politics; he spent the majority of his young adulthood in the 1950s serving in the U.S. Army.
 Vendella grew up in a large family and house upon several acres of land that functioned as a small farm; she was also athletically inclined, particularly in basketball and volleyball.
 The pair met and married in the mid-1950s.
 In 1958, Gwynn's older brother Charles Jr. was born and sometime thereafter, Charles was discharged from the Army.
 In 1959, Charles decided to move the family west from Tennessee under the belief that doing so would provide additional economic opportunity for a young black family.